 Egypt has rich experience when it comes to developing water user groups in the field of agriculture.
-This includes a diversity of geographical situations (groups around tubewells in the oases, large-scale irrigation schemes in the Valley, Delta, and New Lands), water management arrangements (collective pumps for four to eight farmers in the New Lands, or at the tertiary canal level in the Old Lands), and various scales (from the tertiary [mesqa] and the secondary [branch-canal] to district level [around 10 branch canals] [Figure 3]).
-Over the past 30 years, several projects have attempted to organize farmers, improve the interface/coordination between farmers and irrigation managers, or develop district-level "water boards" to ensure the participation of all stakeholders (see Molle and Rap 2014).
+This includes a diversity of geographical situations (groups around tubewells in the oases, large-scale irrigation schemes in the Valley, Delta, and New Lands), water management arrangements (collective pumps for four to eight farmers in the New Lands, or at the tertiary canal level in the Old Lands), and various scales (from the tertiary [mesqa] and the secondary [branch-canal] to district level [around 10 branch canals] [As early as the 1970s, the EWUP project recommended that farmers' participation should be sought in the field of both irrigation distribution and maintenance, and called for the establishment of a specially trained cadre of professionals (Irrigation Advisory Service: IAS).
+A direct consequence of the collective pump stations proposed by IIP projects was that collective action was needed to operate and maintain the pump, organize water distribution, and pay the energy costs.
+This called for the establishment of mesqa-level Water Users Associations (WUAs).